mrh0/request-recovery-sidecar/README.md

 # Docker & Kubernetes

-The file kube/sidecar.yaml is a template for deploying the service as a sidecar, the fields <sidecar-service>, <service>, <image/service>, <image/sidecar> should be replaced with the appropriate names of services and names of images which are relevant to your specific deployment.
+The file kube/sidecar.yaml is a template for deploying the service as a sidecar, the fields <name/sidecar-service>, <name/service>, <image/service>, <image/sidecar> should be replaced with the appropriate names of services and names of images which are relevant to your specific deployment.
 The command ```kubectl apply -f kube``` can be used to apply the configuration to a Kubernetes cluster.